yohan-th/ft_sommelier/README.md

 # fr_sommelier

-42 school project about machine learning. winequality-red.csv is dataset of wine with 11 attributes (acidity, Ph..) and quality score (0=bad, 10=excellent).
+42 school project about machine learning.<br\>
+winequality-red.csv is dataset of wine with 11 attributes (acidity, Ph..) and quality score (0=bad, 10=excellent).<br\>
-The objective is to determine quality of wine with attributes only.
+The objective is to determine quality of wine with attributes only.<br\>

-We will create Perceptron and Adaline neural network from scratch.
+I will create Perceptron and Adaline neural network from scratch.
+I used python with panda, matplotlib, and standart library.<br\>
-I use python with panda, matplotlib, random and math.
-See Jupyter Notebook for results and explication.
+See Jupyter Notebook for results and explication or click <a href="https://nbviewer.jupyter.org/github/yohan-th/ft_sommelier/blob/master/ft_sommelier.ipynb">here</a> and run it in Google collab.

 ![](https://raw.githubusercontent.com/SashaKryzh/ft_sommelier/master/perf_anim.gif)